7. Strings

 string desert = "banana" + " nut bread"; // WRONG!

 because both operands are C strings.
 As long as one of the operands is an instance of the string class, though, C++ will automatically convert the other.
+In an expression concatinating multiple strings mixing string objects and C strings, the order matters.

 It is also possible to concatenate a character ont the beginning or end of a string.
 In the following example, we will use concatenation and character arithmetic to output an abecedarian series.